 Students at The New School for Jazz and Contemporary Music have a number of opportunities to study and perform internationally.
-At the present time, The New School participates in two prestigious European jazz festivals and supports two exchange programs with music schools in other countries.
+At this time, The New School participates in two prestigious European jazz festivals and supports two exchange programs with music schools in other countries.

 2014 is the sixth season of an exciting collaboration with the Bern International Jazz Festival.
 Every spring, seven New School student ensembles travel to Switzerland to play three sets a night during the week of the festival.
 This is a wonderful learning experience for young musicians—traveling abroad, working in front of an enthusiastic and sophisticated audience, and interacting with world-renowned artists.